c0hen/c0hen/kvm.md

 ### For online configuration

-You can set the vCPU and memory while the VM is running with --current instead of --config, but the new numbers have to be within the maximum values already set.
+You can set the vCPU and memory while the VM is running with \-\-current instead of \-\-config, but the new numbers have to be within the maximum values already set.
 You can not set these maximum numbers while the VM is running.
 You will have to shutdown the VM.
 ```sh
 virsh shutdown vm_name
 ```